lambdaclass/concrete/ROADMAP.md

      distinct capacities specialize separately, layout is capacity-specific, runtime-safety obligations name the instantiated size, and unsupported non-integer/comptime-reflection forms are rejected.

+## Phase 6: Language Usability And Daily Workflow

+Goal: make Concrete usable as a normal experimental language, independent of whether a user is writing proofs.

+Done when: a new user can format, build, run, test, diagnose, inspect, and debug small Concrete programs with predictable commands and useful errors.

+This phase starts only after the Phase 5 core slab is sufficiently stable.
+It keeps grammar/control-flow ergonomics, daily commands, examples, docs, linting, profiling, and editor-adjacent usability separate from the smaller core-slab gate.

-7. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
+1. Add `concrete fmt`: stable formatting for source files, examples, docs snippets, and generated fixtures.
 Formatting must not churn semantic fingerprints.
-8. Add `docs/GRAMMAR.md`: LL(1) grammar, reserved keywords, attribute syntax,
+2. Add `docs/GRAMMAR.md`: LL(1) grammar, reserved keywords, attribute syntax,
    contract syntax, `ghost`/`assert`/`assume`, iteration syntax, and negative parser fixtures.
 This is a syntax reference, not a language-design committee.
 As part of this grammar pass, model the distinction between